 - 8. What are the fees associated with Binance Leveraged Tokens?The fees associated with Binance Leveraged Tokens are as follows:

 i.
 Trading fees: Trading fees are charged when buying or selling tokens in the spot market, and the fee schedule is identical to spot trading.ii.
-Redemption fees: Redemption fees are charged when users choose to redeem tokens, which is currently set at 0.1% per redemption.iii.
-Management fees: A daily management fee of 0.01% will be charged at 00:00 UTC and reflected directly in the net asset value of the leveraged tokens;iv.
-Funding fees: Funding fees are paid (or paid to) the underlying fund based on the funding rate and reflected directly in the net asset value of the leveraged tokens.
+Subscription fees: Subscription fees are charged when users choose to subscribe tokens, which is currently set at 0.1% per subscription.iii.
+Redemption fees: Redemption fees are charged when users choose to redeem tokens, which is currently set at 0.1% per redemption.iv.
+Management fees: A daily management fee of 0.01% will be charged at 00:00 UTC and reflected directly in the net asset value of the leveraged tokens;v.
+Funding fees: Funding fees are paid (or paid to) the underlying fund based on the funding rate and reflected directly in the net asset value of the Leveraged tokens.
 Binance takes no fees for funding rate transfers; these are directly between traders.

-To redeem, simply go to Binance Leveraged Tokens page and click “Redeem”.
-0.1% of redemption fee per redemption will be charged and the fund (in USDT) will be credited into your spot wallet.
+To subscribe or redeem, simply go to Binance Leveraged Tokens page and click “Subscribe” or “Redeem”.
+0.1% of subscription or redemption fee will be charged and the funds (in USDT) will be deducted from or credited into your spot wallet.

 - 10. Can I withdraw Binance Leveraged Tokens to my wallet?Currently, Binance Leveraged Tokens are not withdrawable.
 You can store the tokens safely on your Binance account.